 While there’s templates out there to help with creating an inventory management system within Excel, still requires a great amount of learning and can be quite difficult.
 Guides exist to help sellers create ways to manage inventory within QuickBooks, but it’s quite daunting and you’re essentially building an entire system from the ground up.

-These methods don’t do anything for you
+These methods don’t do anything for your business

 The main problem with using Excel and other manual options to manage your inventory across multiple selling platforms is that they are connected to nothing and can’t actually do anything for your business.
 It’s a standalone program that is a glorified clip board.
 If you had the chance, wouldn’t you want purchase orders created automatically when stock levels drop?
 Wouldn’t it be better to have inventory levels be tracked automatically from ALL selling channels so you don’t need to manually update them, and you don’t accidentally sell out-of-stock items?